tu-delft-library/il-master-thesis-guide/book/2a-select-database.md

 The main multidisciplinary databases available at TU Delft are Scopus and Dimensions.
 These databases both include millions of academic research articles from a variety of disciplines.
 They have extensive search options, and the quality of the information included is checked by a subject specialist or harvested from publication data.
 They are effective for finding high quality academic information, using extensive search functionalities.

 They differ slightly in how they select sources to include, and the options to search and filter information.
-When making your decision, you can visit the <a href="https://www.tudelft.nl/tulib/searching-resources/resources#c1036492" target=_blank>TUlib Guide</a>, which compares the functionalities of the two databases in more detail.
+When making your decision, you can visit the section on journal articles and conference papers in our <a href="https://www.tudelft.nl/tulib/searching-resources/resources#c1036492" target=_blank>TUlib Guide</a>, which includes a more detailed comparison between the functionalities of the two databases.

 **About Google Scholar**